Matthew-McRaven/Pepp/docs/dev/readme/swapspa.md

 Between the two opcodes, MOVASP has the benefit of inertia, while SWAPSPA is safer-by-default.
 Safe-by-default is generally a good design strategy.
 While SWAPSPA is not perfectly safe (you could still clear A), it is an improvement over the current implementation.

+That being said, we ultimately have decided to use MOVSPA because SWAPSPA introduces unnecessary asymmetry into the instruction set.

 ## Implications
 We have one fewer opcode available for future extensions.